zhbaucom/Multivariate-SSM/README.md

 In the project “SSM for Repeated Measures”, we established that the Bayesian LLT was superior to commonly used LMEMs in fitting longitudinal data.
-The projects extends that method to allow for multivariate Bayesian LLT, meaning, multiple outcomes.
-The important gains from this approach is to increase power, estimate inter-relatedness in tests after accounting for predictors of interest, and lastly be able to compare effects across different outcomes.
+This project extends that method to allow for multivariate Bayesian LLT, meaning, multiple outcomes.
+The important gains from this approach is to increase power, estimate inter-relatedness in tests after accounting for predictors of interest, and lastly being able to compare effects across different outcomes.

-To measure outcome inter-relatedness we allow for a subjects observation errors and latent cognition processes to be correlated.
+To measure outcome inter-relatedness we allow for a subject's observation errors and latent cognition processes to be correlated.
 Estimating these correlation process can be used to detect larger underlying cognition constructs.
 To compare linear effects, we propose an in-Gibb’s sampler standardization to ensure outcomes are on the same scale.
-This process relies on accurate observation error correlation.
-Oen cannot simply standardize outcomes beforehand because it will not take into account the variance coming from the latent cognition process.
+This process relies on accurate estimation of observation error correlation.
+One cannot simply standardize outcomes beforehand because it will not take into account the variance coming from the latent cognition process.